/

 Recent years have seen increased demand for sustainable office space in London.
 Over 40% of new leases involve buildings with EPC ratings of A or B, with certifications like BREEAM, WELL and NABERS UK now standard for Grade A office assets.
 And in mid-2023, 38% of leasing deals in central London were in the super-prime category, evidence of the preferential shift towards high-quality workspace, amenities and locations.

-Office buildings in London
+The most iconic office buildings in London

 Here, in our opinion, are the most impressive, imaginative, innovative and desirable office developments in London today.